7 Awesome Things About the Army Your Recruiter Will Never Tell You

 Maybe your recruiter did tell you this.
 It's pretty cool after all.
 If he didn't it's probably because he takes it for granted.
 You can't blame him because this is easy to do.
 Counting on such a dependable family becomes second nature.

 No matter what your faith, the Army chaplain can help.
 If he cannot offer spiritual guidance or address your concerns he will direct you to someone who can.
 Chaplain Benimoff's memoir above shows him supporting others and then relying on others in his time of need.
 It illustrates the power of your second family.

-2. The Army expects more out of you and you will happily deliver
+2. The Army expects more out of you and you will deliver

 I mentioned how this can be a negative in my other article.
 However, this is actually a positive, especially if you're still in the service.
 As a soldier, you will feel different from civilians.
 They'll treat you differently and you'll treat them differently.
 This is a good feeling and it lasts forever.
-Some people call it "bleeding green" because it runs deep in the blood and green is an Army color, I guess.
+Some people call it "bleeding green" because it runs deep inside you and green is an Army color, I guess.

 Then, when you're with your team another side wakes up.
 Everything else is left behind and you're doing your best to accomplish the mission.
 The mission might be tough but it won't last forever.
 Then look back and you'll see that you did some amazing things.
 Maybe you saved someone's life.
 Maybe you saved hundreds of thousands of taxpayer dollars by telling the mechanic that those tires don't belong on that tank.
 Maybe you cracked a funny joke that everyone will remember for years.

-You're friends will see you at your finest.
+Check out the video below.
+This soldier saw more action in two minutes than I've seen in thirty years.
+He's a superhero.
+Your friends will see you at your finest.
 They'll pat you on the back.
 If you're not at your best, they'll help you.
-You're "bleeding green."
+If you are in the Army you are "bleeding green."

 1. The Army is completely voluntary